LocasaleLab/Automated-MFA-2023/README.md

 [//]: # (For convenience, an out-of-the-box Docker image is provided to run this code.
 This docker image is tested on `docker-ce` in Ubuntu with Docker version `19.03.1`. &#40;See Usages part for details.&#41;)

+[Anaconda](https://www.anaconda.com/) is recommended as it includes most of the necessary packages.
+The packages provided by Anaconda are also optimized for Intel CPUs, ensuring better performance.

 ## Model

 Models utilized in this software are in [`scripts/model`](scripts/model) folder.